Tsk Tsk Tsk: Asphixiation: What is This Thing Called 'Disco'?

 This work first appeared as a performance and installation by → ↑ → in 1980 at the George Paton Gallery called Asphixiation: What is This Thing Called ‘Disco’?.
 It featured large screen printed reproductions of fashion magazines and several plinths with instruments, tape players and hanging frames, all lit with neon.
-The performance involved the group miming to a disco album they made, the reel-to-reel visibly playing, and was recorded by David Chesworth from Essendon Airport, the album itself written in five days.
-An executive from Missing Link Records saw this show and approached the group about doing a single, to see if it would be a breakthrough hit like they had the previous year with The Flying Lizards “Money”.
+The performance involved the group miming to a disco album they made, the reel-to-reel visibly playing, and was recorded by David Chesworth, the album itself written in five days.
+In contrast to earlier → ↑ → recordings, this album included lyrics and vocals.
+After this show, a representative of Missing Link Records approached the group about doing a single, to see if it would be a breakthrough hit like they had the previous year with The Flying Lizards' "Money".
 If this was successful they would put out the whole album.
-The single was for the song “L’Acrostique D’Amour” with the b-side “The Crush” and was released under the name Asphixiation.
-Seemingly the records did not sell enough, so the album was released on Philip Brophy and Chesworth's label Innocent, with the single repressed by Innocent and packaged with the album.
+The single was for the song "L'Acrostique D'Amour" with the b-side "The Crush" and was released under the name Asphixiation.
+Seemingly the records did not sell enough, so the album was released on Brophy and Chesworth's label Innocent, with the single repressed by Innocent and packaged with the album.
 The project was focused on what Brophy saw as a phenomenon of disco being used to market a whole range of consumer products, tied to its ongoing commercialisation in mainstream music.

 Legacy

-The music of → ↑ → has appeared on various compilations from the 2000s into the 2010s which look at underground Australian new wave music. → ↑ → and Asphixiation appear on both of Chapter Music’s Can’t Stop It! compilations.
-Andras Fox and Instant Peterson made a compilation titled Midnite Spares in 2016 of “overlooked avant-pop and electronic works” released on Efficient Space, an offshoot label of Noise in My Head.
-The record included “Sedation” as well as a later song by Maria Kozic and The MK Sound, the MK Sound being Philip Brophy, both members of → ↑ →, called “Trust Me’.
-Chapter Music Reissued the Asphixiation album What is Thing Thing Called ‘Disco’? in July 2017, along with the additional single it originally came with, as well as new liner notes and photographs.
-In the context of art, → ↑ → were included in the National Gallery of Victoria’s 2013 exhibition Mix Tape 1980s: Appropriation, Subculture, Critical Style which used a lot of material from Paul Taylor’s 1982 Popism exhibition.
+The music of → ↑ → has appeared on various compilations from the 2000s into the 2010s which look at underground Australian new wave music. → ↑ → and Asphixiation appear on both of Chapter Music's Can’t Stop It! compilations.
+Andras Fox and Instant Peterson made a compilation titled Midnite Spares in 2016 of "overlooked avant-pop and electronic works" released on Efficient Space, an offshoot label of Noise in My Head.
+The record included "Sedation" as well as a later song by Maria Kozic and The MK Sound, the MK Sound being Philip Brophy, both members of → ↑ →, called "Trust Me".
+Chapter Music reissued the Asphixiation album What is Thing Thing Called ‘Disco’? in July 2017, along with the additional single it originally came with, as well as new liner notes and photographs.
+In the context of art, → ↑ → were included in the National Gallery of Victoria's 2013 exhibition Mix Tape 1980s: Appropriation, Subculture, Critical Style which used a lot of material from Paul Taylor's 1982 Popism exhibition.
 It also included several albums available to listen to, including Asphixiation's What is This Thing Called ‘Disco’?.

 Members

-→ ↑ → was a fluid project with little stability in the line-ups.
+→ ↑ → was a fluid project with some key members.
 The following list indicates individuals known to be involved in the project but the extent/years of their involvement is problematic.